techidaily/site-facebook/source/_posts/founding-a-connected-group-in-the-facebook-realm.md

 Close

  After that, you will be able to add a cover photo, a description, and choose from a list of goals that best describe the purpose of your group.
-After this, you can create your first post and look for[ways to make your Facebook group popular](https://www.makeuseof.com/tag/facebook-group-popular-weekly-facebook-tips/) .
+After this, you can create your first post and look for [ways to make your Facebook group popular](https://www.makeuseof.com/tag/facebook-group-popular-weekly-facebook-tips/) .

 ## Making a Facebook Group Is Easy